Frequently Asked Questions

 34. How do I enroll my child?

-See the 'Tour and Enrollment' page on this website for more information.
+See the 'Enrollment and Tuition'' page on this website for more information, including our waiting list application.

 35. Do the children go outside year around?